-Okay, so this isn’t technically an outdoor lounge chair, but if I had a bigger back yard (or, let’s be honest, if I lived in a warmer climate) I would probably live in an outdoor bed like this Mixime Daybed from Caluco.
-Made of a synthetic wicker and powdered aluminum frame, it’s both lightweight and sturdy, with ample, relatively weather resistant cushions and a big ol’ canopy, designed for lazy summertime lounging in full sun or shade, much like you’d get from a patio umbrella but with so, so much more style.
+Okay, so this isn’t technically an outdoor lounge chair.
+But if I had a bigger back yard (or, let’s be honest, if I lived in a warmer climate) I would probably live in an outdoor bed.
+Made of a synthetic wicker over a powdered aluminum frame, it’s both lightweight and sturdy, with ample, relatively weather resistant cushions and a big ol’ canopy, designed for lazy summertime lounging in full sun or shade, much like you’d get from a patio umbrella but with so, so much more style.

 Room To Share

-Finally, as regular readers will know, I’m a big fan of space saving patio furniture, even when you have space to spare.
-That’s why I particularly like this Cove Beach lounge set, which is fairly similar to the outdoor bed above, but breaks into many multiple pieces and can be used as modular seating when needed.
-With a sofa-style body, two ottomans, and a connecting piece that doubles as a small table, you can either use this set as a cushy lounge for two or seating for up to six, meaning you won’t need extra furniture for the occasional guest.
+Last but not least, I’m a big fan of space saving patio furniture, even when you have space to spare.
+That’s why I particularly like modular outdoor beds.
+Rather than single-cushion daybed, these break into many multiple pieces that can be used to seat a crowd.
+With a sofa-style body, two ottomans, and a connecting piece that doubles as a small table, you can either use this set as a cushy lounge for two or seating for up to six.
+That means you won’t need extra furniture for the occasional guest.